dy-sh/ue-marketplace-automation/readme.md

 ### sort_pages.py

-This script will sort saved `.html` from Unreal Engine Marketplace and place it by asset category.
+This script will sort the saved `.html` pages and place them by asset categories.

 Example: